meker12/commerce-channels.en/help/amazon-sales-channel/amazon-manually-update-incomplete-listing.md

 1. For **[!UICONTROL Assign ASIN]**, enter the ASIN assigned by Amazon for the listing you want to match to the catalog product.

-1. Click **[!UICONTROL Save Listing Update]** to save the product match.
+1. To save the product match, click **[!UICONTROL Save Listing Update]**.

-The listing is now matched to your catalog, and the listing will be updated and published to Amazon based on your cron and listing settings.
-The listing will remove from the _[!UICONTROL Incomplete]_ tab.
+The listing is now matched to your catalog, and the listing is then updated and published to Amazon based on your cron and listing settings.
+It is also removed from the _[!UICONTROL Incomplete]_ tab.

 ![Manually assign ASIN for no listing match](assets/amazon-listing-update-assign-asin.png)

 ## Update required info (Multiple matches found) {#update-required-info-multiple-matches-found}

-1. View the listing(s) on the _[!UICONTROL Incomplete]_ tab in [[!UICONTROL Manage Listings]](./managing-product-listings.md).
+1. View the listings on the _[!UICONTROL Incomplete]_ tab in [[!UICONTROL Manage Listings]](./managing-product-listings.md).

 1. In the _Action_ column, click **Select** > **Update Required Info** for the listing you want to update.